zanellia/prometeo/README.md

 This is prometeo, a modeling tool for embedded high-performance computing.
-It is a domain specific language (DSL) based on a subset of the Python language that allows one to conveniently write scientific computing programs in a high-level language and generate high-performance self-contained C code that can be easily deployed on embedded devices.
+It is a domain specific language (DSL) based on a subset of the Python language that allows one to conveniently write scientific computing programs in a high-level language (Python itself) and generate high-performance self-contained C code that can be easily deployed on embedded devices.

 ### installation